 - Lettuce: I love the extra crunch and contrast some crispy chopped romaine lettuce gives, but this Asian slaw would also be delicious on these salmon tacos.

-The spice rub is so good on this salmon.
+The spice mixture is so good on this salmon.
 It creates the most incredible crust that perfectly compliments the flavor of the fish without overwhelming it.
 You can use as much or as little of the rub as you like, but I tend to sprinkle it on pretty generously.

 How to Make Salmon Tacos